 For all other users, Java is free to use.
-But anyone who does install Java should always read the license agreement before they accept it.
+However, anyone who installs Java should always read the license agreement before they accept it.

 Which Java distribution should I choose?

 Many vendors build their own Java distribution from the OpenJDK project.
-Some vendors who offer their own Java distributions include:
+Vendors with their own Java distributions include:

 - Azul Zulu, Core and Prime